 My recipe meets the requirements for one of the special awards, but I want to be sure it's considered for the Grand Prize, too.
 How will the judges decide which recipe to consider for each prize?

-The judges at the Contest Finals will give consideration to all 100 recipes for the Grand Prize, second and third place awards before deciding on the special awards.
+The judges at the Contest Finals will give consideration to all 100 recipes for the category prizes before deciding on the special awards.

 How will the Grand Prize winner be announced?
 Will it be a live televised announcement?